brunosag/scheduler-ufrgs/README.md

 ## About

-scheduler-ufrgs is a project developed in React, Next.js, TypeScript, and Tailwind CSS that allows UFRGS students to easily and efficiently create their class schedules.
+scheduler-ufrgs is a project developed in Next.js, Tailwind CSS, and TypeScript that allows UFRGS students to easily and efficiently create their class schedules.

 https://github.com/brunosag/scheduler-ufrgs/assets/97703272/eb914ed0-cdaf-4d98-a0a2-003851fe787e